 I think of it as my panda lens.
-Out of the 136 images I’ve shot with this lens while living in Washington DC no fewer than 72 of them are of pandas, specifically Tian Tian, Mei Xiang and Bao Bao at the National Zoo in Washington DC.
+Out of the 171 images I shot with this lens while I owned it no fewer than 72 of them are of pandas, specifically Tian Tian, Mei Xiang and Bao Bao at the National Zoo in Washington DC.

-136 images many not sound like a lot and since I’ve had the lens for ten months that’s a reasonable conclusion, but I’m not really a telephoto user.
+171 images many not sound like a lot and since I had the lens for a couple of years that’s a reasonable conclusion, but I’m not really a telephoto user.
 That said, it’s nice to have a little bit of extra reach from time to time when the occasion calls for it, an occasion, for example, like a visit to Washington DC to see the pandas.

 So I’m never going to be in the market for one of those fast 70–200 drainpipes, but I’ve always ended up, whatever the system, with one of the cheap(ish) 55–200 type lenses.
-I had the Sony A and E mount versions when I was a Sony user and now I have the Fuji version.
+I had the Sony A and E mount versions when I was a Sony user and it seemed an obvious choice when I switched to Fujifilm.

 Like most Fuji lenses this one is a cut above what’s on offer from most of the other camera and lens manufacturers.
 The quality of construction is much better (something confirmed by the people at Lens Rentals recently when they took one apart).
 It feels much more solid and substantial than the lightweight and somewhat creaky competitors.
 It’s also a little bit faster than the opposition — f3.5–4.8 compared to the usual f4–5.6.
-It’s not a lot but at this aperture range every little helps.
+It’s not a lot but at the longer focal lengths every little helps.
 It also helps that this lens comes with Fuji’s OIS system.

 Image quality is excellent, vastly better than either of the Sony’s I’ve owned, and on the basis of what I’ve read and heard better than anything else out there in this sector.
 Previous lenses I’ve used were generally fine until around 160–170mm when the image quality took a real hit.
 They were also noticeably weaker wide open.
 By contrast the Fuji is good all the way to 200mm and at all apertures.
 The only weakness I’ve found is at 200mm wide open in the corners where it’s not great, but it’s the corners so it’s usually no big deal.